We that are true lovers run into strange capers.

 Dear BFans,

-Welcome to The Legend of Sleepy Hollow, and to the start of Ballet Fantastique’s 2025–26 VENTURE Season!
+Welcome to the magic of Ballet Fantastique’s 2025–26 VENTURE 25th Anniversary Season!

 This year, we’re diving headfirst into the unexpected.
 From haunted forests and toyshop magic, to deep-sea kingdoms and the Wild West frontier, each ballet in this season dares to push storytelling further bringing iconic tales to life with the imagination, live music, and daring that defines BFan.